johanneskastl/opencloud_opensuse_vagrant_libvirt_ansible/README.md

 Server](https://github.com/opencloud-eu/opencloud) based on the openSUSE package that I am currently working on.

-This `main` branch uses openSUSE Leap 15.6 as operating system.
+This branch uses openSUSE Tumbleweed as operating system.
 The OS can be changed in the Vagrantfile.
 Please be aware, that this might break the Ansible provisioning.